Martin Fowler (EastEnders)

-In October 2014, it was announced that series producer Dominic Treadwell-Collins decided to reintroduce Martin, with the role being recast to James Bye and Martin returned on 5 December 2014.
-Since his return in 2014, Martin has divorced Sonia; married neighbour Stacey Slater (Lacey Turner); finding out that Stacey's baby Arthur is actually the son of his best friend Kush Kazemi (Davood Ghadami); surviving a bus crash; a brief stint in prison for assaulting a police officer, the premature birth of his daughter Hope Fowler; briefly separating from Stacey after discovering her one-night stand with her former father-in-law Max Branning (Jake Wood); feuding with Stacey's cousin Kat Slater (Jessie Wallace) and his friend Kush over the custody of Arthur; dealing with Bex's disappearance and attempted suicide; being blackmailed by Ben Mitchell (Max Bowden) into committing crimes for him, ending his marriage to Stacey in attempts to protect her and their children against the death threats made towards them by Ben, a one-night stand with Stacey's best friend Ruby Allen (Louisa Lytton), descending into crime, being involved in a hit-and-run accident, kidnapping Keanu Taylor (Danny Walters) and faking his death with help from Linda Carter (Kellie Bright), briefly reuniting with his ex-wife Sonia and restarting a relationship, later marrying and being manipulated by Ruby.
+In October 2014, it was announced that executive producer Dominic Treadwell-Collins decided to reintroduce Martin, with the role being recast to James Bye; Martin returned on 5 December 2014.
+After his return in 2014, Martin divorced Sonia; married Stacey Slater (Lacey Turner); found out that Stacey's son Arthur Fowler is actually the son of his best friend, Kush Kazemi (Davood Ghadami); survived a bus crash; spent a two-week stint in prison for assaulting a police officer; experienced the premature birth of his daughter Hope Fowler; briefly separated from Stacey after discovering her one-night stand with her former lover Max Branning (Jake Wood); feuded with both Kush and Stacey's cousin Kat Slater (Jessie Wallace) over Arthur's custody; dealt with Bex's disappearance and attempted suicide; been blackmailed by Phil's son Ben Mitchell (Max Bowden) into committing crimes for him; ended his marriage to Stacey in an attempt to protect her and their children against the death threats made towards them by Ben; had a one-night stand with Stacey's best friend, Ruby Allen (Louisa Lytton); descended into crime; been involved in a hit-and-run accident; kidnapped Keanu Taylor (Danny Walters) and faked his death with help from Linda Carter (Kellie Bright); briefly reunited with Sonia; had a year-long marriage to Ruby; discovered that his adoptive daughter, Lily Slater (Lillia Turner), is pregnant at the age of twelve; learnt that Ruby had secretly had his son, Roman Allen; led a campaign against the Market's closure; and briefly reconciled with Stacey during the show's 40th anniversary episodes before dying from crush injuries sustained after an explosion at The Queen Vic.

-Martin was absent for two months, between 2 August and 4 October 2019, as part of Stacey’s temporary exit storyline.
+Martin was absent for two months, between 2 August and 4 October 2019, as part of Stacey's temporary exit storyline.
+Martin again departed on 22 January 2024, after Bye took a break from the show, before returning on 18 March.
+Bye departed the serial on 20 February 2025 during the 40th anniversary live episode after he died to cardiac arrest.